maxosprojects/cozmo-blockly/README.md

 ## How to run
 1. Check out this repository with "git" or download it as zip archive.
 2. Install prerequisites:
-	a. `pip3 install --user tornado`
+	* `pip3 install --user cozmo[camera]`
-	b. `pip3 install --cozmo[camera]`
+	* `pip3 install --user tornado ws4py`
+	* it is highly recommended to install Node.js as described in [Security considerations](#security-considerations) section
 3. Go to `server` folder
-4. Start server: python3 server.py -n <the future programmer's name>
+4. Start the server: `python3 server.py -n <the future programmer's name>`
 5. Point your browser to `http://localhost:9090/blockly/demos/cozmo/`
-6. Build your program and run with the red play button in the top-right corner
+6. Build your program and run with the red `play` button in the top-right corner

 If your program hangs, or you just want to stop it, click the stop button.

 The last executed program will be stored in `.last` file for you to be able to reload it.
 You can also save any program with any other name and load any previously saved programs.

-## Security concerns
+## Security considerations
+There are two modes of code execution: `secure` and `non-secure`.

+`secure` mode requires installation of [Node.js](https://nodejs.org).
+In that mode the code you create with Blockly and execute with the `play` button is sent as Blockly XML AST to the server and there translated to an actual Python code and executed.

+After you download and install NodeJS go to the `nodejs` folder and run `npm install`.
+That would install all the modules that are required for that additional service.

-By default the program you build with the blocks is translated into python and sent to the `server.py` for execution.
+`non-secure` mode doesn't require Node.js.
+In that mode your program is traslated into Python code and is sent to the server for execution.
-This model is intended for contained environments (e.g. in a home network).
+This mode is intended for contained environments (e.g. in a home network).
-Later instructions will be added how to install `nodejs` and run additional service that will instead let `server.py` receive XML AST of your program, which would be much more secure.
+The risk here is that the server accepts arbitrary code from the network for execution.
-If you're not sure if your network is secure, or if you're planning to let people with potentially malicious intentions program your Cozmo, don't use this yet and wait for the update.
+If you are not sure your local home network is secure, or if you're planning to let people with potentially malicious intentions program your Cozmo, or you're running `server.py` not in your local home network, it is highly recommended to run `server.py` in `secure` mode.

+By default `server.py` runs in `secure` mode.
+To run it in `non-secure` mode use `--nonsecure` command argument.

 ## Developing
 There are two Javascript versions: compressed and uncompressed.